mahlahj/Blog9000/README.md

 # Blog9000
-A place for sharing what we present in http://soft9000.com/blog9000
+A place for sharing what we present, on the 'Net